tomordonez/azureblog/posts/nextjs-app-azure.md

 "When you create an Azure Static Web Apps resource, Azure interacts with GitHub or Azure DevOps, to monitor a branch of your choice"

 I am assuming that since I chose `GitHub Actions` then all deployment configuration and environment variables must be set there and not in the Azure configuration feature.

+**Verify the Google Tag Manager runs on the deployed website**

+* Go to your deployed website
+* Open developer tools
+* In `Elements` (HTML structure), verify that the Tag Manager scripts were loaded to the head and body
+* Go to `Network`.
+Check that there are two resources loaded.
+One starts with `gtm` and the one that confirms that Google Tag Manager is running and pinging Google Analytics starts with `collect`
+* Go to your Google Analytics, `Realtime` reporting.
+And you should see a user visiting your deployed website.

 ## Create the blog structure of the Next.js app